GregKedrovsky/Hacking/Hack-the-Box/00_Starting_Point/24_markup.md

 The command completed with one or more errors.
 ```

-**whoami /priv:** you should see all the privs associated with the current user
+**3. whoami /priv:** you should see all the privs associated with the current user
 ```
 daniel@MARKUP c:\Log-Management>whoami /priv